 - Speed vs. accuracy: Streamlining processes without compromising due diligence.
 Merchants expect quick approvals, but processors must balance this with the need for comprehensive reviews.

-Challenges for Merchants
+Challenges for merchants

 On the merchant side, businesses can also face underwriting challenges.
 These include the following.